Filtering by: Community Yoga Initiative

 View Event →

-EVERYDAY ASHTANGA WITH SCOTT
+EVERYDAY ASHTANGA WITH TOBY

 4:00 PM16:00

-EVERYDAY ASHTANGA WITH SCOTT
+EVERYDAY ASHTANGA WITH TOBY

 Ashtanga emphasizes a unique kind of yogic breathing called ujjayi pranayama.
 It’s unique because it can be done during asana (posture) practice, and when you come into class, that’s what we’ll be doing.
 We’ll be practicing.
 If you’ve never done Everyday Ashtanga, you’ll hear the ujjayi, and maybe something will click.
 We’ll give you an instruction sheet.
 It won’t make much sense, but if you keep coming, you’ll get it.
 We also talk after practicing.
 That helps.
 (NOTE to ashtangis: This is not “Mysore” Ashtanga.
 It’s more like what David Williams was doing back in the 70’s).